Superintegrability and choreographic obstructions in dihedral $n$-body Hamiltonian systems: Separation of variables: normal mode decomposition

 \section{Separation of variables: normal mode decomposition}

 This appendix collects technical details underlying the explicit solutions discussed in the main text.
-For completeness, we present the separation of variables, normal--mode coordinates, and representative trajectory formulas for the cases $n=4$, $n=5$, and $n=6$ in detail, as well as for the general case.
+For completeness, we present the separation of variables, normal-mode coordinates, and representative trajectory formulas for \(n=4,5,6\), as well as for general \(n\).

-Throughout, we work in the center--of--mass frame and exploit the block--circulant structure of the quadratic $D_n$--invariant interaction matrix.
-Diagonalization by the discrete Fourier transform reduces the relative dynamics to a collection of uncoupled planar harmonic oscillators, each associated with an irreducible representation of $D_n$.
-The resulting solutions are elementary but provide a concrete realization of the representation--theoretic mechanisms discussed in the main text.
+We work in the center-of-mass frame and exploit the block-circulant structure of the quadratic \(D_n\)-invariant interaction matrix.
+Diagonalization by the discrete Fourier transform reduces the relative dynamics to a collection of uncoupled planar harmonic oscillators, each associated with an irreducible representation of \(D_n\).

+Throughout this Appendix we use real symmetry-adapted normal coordinates (for example \(s_i\), \(u_{c\ell}\), \(u_{s\ell}\)) rather than the complex Fourier coefficients \(U_\ell\) used in the main text.
+These are equivalent descriptions: the appendix coordinates are the real cosine-sine decomposition of the sectors introduced in Theorem~\ref{thm:phase-matching}.
+The correspondence with the complex Fourier-sector notation of Section~\ref{sec:general_framework} is summarized in the remark following Theorem~\ref{thm:phase-matching}; throughout this appendix we use the equivalent real symmetry-adapted coordinates.